The Belvitz Brigade

 Conscript: Conscripts are fresh recruits, ready to make a name for themselves in defense of the duchy and her interests.

-Chaplain: The chaplain is a clergyman of the True Faith, who bolsters the spirits of the guard by blessing the guard before battle, leading the guard in paeans to the Creator, and growing the faith of the Duke’s men.
+Chaplain: The chaplain is a clergyman of the True Faith, who bolsters the spirits of the brigade by blessing the brigade before battle, leading the brigade in paeans to the Creator, and growing the faith of the Duke’s men.

-Physician: The physicians of the Adrian Guard are responsible for the well being of the soldiery.
+Physician: The physicians of the Belvitz Brigade are responsible for the well being of the soldiery.
 After battle, physicians collect the wounded and treat to their illnesses, and manage a medical tent behind friendly lines in times of war.

-Quartermaster: The quartermaster of the Adrian Guard is tasked with the collection and distribution of funds- for wages and the purchase of supplies and arms- as well as weapons, armor, and managing the barracks.
+Quartermaster: The quartermaster of the Belvitz Brigade is tasked with the collection and distribution of funds- for wages and the purchase of supplies and arms- as well as weapons, armor, and managing the barracks.

 Honors & Awards: